nitk-nest/NeST/CONTRIBUTING.md

 ### Suggesting Enhancements

-To suggest an enhancement, you can do the following
+To suggest an enhancement (i.e., new feature), you can do the following

 * Check if the enhancement is already suggested [here](https://gitlab.com/nitk-nest/nest/-/issues?scope=all&utf8=%E2%9C%93&state=opened&label_name[]=enhancement)